 While you're spring cleaning, you may find some leftover medications that you no longer need or that are expired.
 Although these medications should be discarded, it's best not to just throw them in the trash or flush them down the toilet, where they will most likely end up in a landfill or the water supply, respectively.

 Your best option for both expired medications and vitamins is to locate a "take back" program in your area.
 Your local pharmacy might have one, or Hennepin County's Medical Disposal site can help you locate one.
 If you can't find one of these programs, call your primary care physician and see if they have a "black box program."
 Many doctor's offices have an expired medicine pick-up service with their biohazardous waste program and can add your medications to their black box.
 It doesn't hurt to ask.

 It's a good idea to clean out your kitchen cabinets or pantry while spring cleaning.
 Check all the canned goods for expiration dates, and throw away any cans that are expired, badly dented, or bulging.
 Give your refrigerator a good cleaning, too, by getting rid of expired food and uneaten leftovers.
 Then, wipe down all the shelves and bins.

 Will Twin Cities Habitat ReStore take my donation?

-Don’t worry — Even if you have items that you don't think you can transport to a ReStore location, you can request a pickup from some of our locations.
+Don’t worry — Even if you have items that you don't think you can make it to a ReStore location, you can request a pickup!

 If you found some miscellaneous items you no longer want or need during your cleanup but they weren’t listed above, check out the ReStore’s donation guidelines – there’s much more on there.